oampo/thinkful-projects/guidelines.md

 A project is an activity that teaches students to use a concept or tool by practicing it.
 A project is not a tutorial or a walkthrough; rather, a project links to tutorials for explanations of concepts that the student will use to build something.

 Try to hone in on just one or two concepts when you're writing and really get the student to use that skill to complete a task.
+Before starting, ask yourself these questions:
+- "What will the student learn?"
+- "What level is this aimed at?
+Beginner, intermediate, or advanced?"
-Before starting, ask yourself "what will the student learn?" and then "What project will help them use that skill?".
+- "What project will help them use that skill?"

 Here are two (early) examples:
 - https://gist.github.com/tholex/a6ef2622b874674718d6